 - When you see your bank statement, there should be an export button, in most of the cases it is located below the bank statement itself, and in other cases you will find it in the left side menu.

 - When you click on this button, it is highly probable that you will be provided with several choices – you will need to select the format of your bank statement.
-If OFX option is available, please use this one.
-If OFX option is not available, but QIF or CSV options are, please use one of them.

 - If none of these options is available, you may need to contact your bank account manager and ask if at least one of these options is available.
 It is also likely that your account manager can give you instructions how to export bank statements.